pingidentity/pingone-go-client/pingone/docs/DavinciConnectorDetailsResponse.md

 NewDaVinciConnectorDetailsResponseWithDefaults instantiates a new DaVinciConnectorDetailsResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetEnvironment

+`func (o *DaVinciConnectorDetailsResponse) GetEnvironment() ResourceRelationshipReadOnly`

+GetEnvironment returns the Environment field if non-nil, zero value otherwise.

+### GetEnvironmentOk

+`func (o *DaVinciConnectorDetailsResponse) GetEnvironmentOk() (*ResourceRelationshipReadOnly, bool)`

+GetEnvironmentOk returns a tuple with the Environment field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnvironment

+`func (o *DaVinciConnectorDetailsResponse) SetEnvironment(v ResourceRelationshipReadOnly)`

+SetEnvironment sets Environment field to given value.

 ### GetLinks